alt-ctrl-code/home/README.md

 ### A Safe Place

-I acknowledge that discrimination and harrassment persist and pervade, and that the software community continues to be more difficult and inequitable for women, for people of colour, for the LGBTQI+ community, for those to whom English is a Second Language ([ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language)), and for our "offshore" cohorts.
+I acknowledge that discrimination and harassment persist and pervade, and that the software community continues to be more difficult and inequitable for women, for people of colour, for the LGBTQI+ community, for those to whom English is a Second Language ([ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language)), and for our "offshore" cohorts.